-To address the role of SOCs, we studied the expression of TRPC1, Orai1, and STIM1 level in normal and PCa cells.
-Our results clearly showed that there were no significant differences in the protein levels of TRPC1 and Orai1; whereas STIM1 levels were increased in cancer cells when compared with control cells.
+To address the role of SOCs, we studied the expression of TRPC1, Orai1 and STIM1 level in normal and prostate cancer cell.
+Our results clearly showed that there were no significant difference in the protein levels of TRPC1 and Orai1; whereas STIM1 levels were increased in cancer cells when compared with control cells.
 Moreover, the interaction of STIM1 with TRPC1 and Orai1 was also increased in cancer cells.
-STIM1 is an ER resident protein, monitors the Ca^{2+} level in the ER by luminal EF Ca^{2+} binding domain, and translocates upon store depletion to plasma membrane to activate SOCE channels [19].
-These results suggest that STIM1 interaction with either Orai1 or TRPC1 causes an increase in SOCE in androgen-independent PCa cells.
-Studies have also shown that molecular components of SOCs, particularly Orai1, TRPC1, and STIM1 seem to play a crucial role in cell proliferation and migration in several human cancers notably, breast, renal, cervical, and lung cancers indicating that inhibition of SOCE suppresses tumorigenicity [41,42].
-The data presented here supports the hypothesis that Ca2+ entry through SOCE channels may activate the Ca2+-dependent signaling process such as proliferation and survival that are critical for carcinogenesis, in androgenindependent PCa cells.
+STIM1 is an ER resident protein, monitor the Ca2+ level in the ER by luminal EF Ca2+ binding domain and translocate upon store depletion to plasma membrane to activate SOCE channels [19].
+These results suggest that STIM1 interaction with either Orai1 or TRPC1 causes an increase in SOCE in androgen-independent prostate cancer cells.
+Studies have also shown that molecular components of SOCs, particularly Orai1, TRPC1 and STIM1 seem to play a crucial role in cell proliferation and migration in several human cancers notably, breast, renal, cervical, and lung cancers indicating that inhibition of SOCE suppresses tumorigenicity [41,42].
+The data presented here supports the hypothesis that Ca2+ entry through SOCE channels may activate the Ca2+ dependent signaling process such as proliferation and survival that are critical for carcinogenesis, in androgen-independent prostate cancer cells.

-Our current study demonstrates that RSV prevents cell proliferation and induces cell death in a dosedependent manner.
-Interestingly, 100μ M RSV for 24 h abolishes both ER Ca2+ release as well as SOCE in DU-145 and PC-3 cells by decreasing STIM1 expression.
+Our current study demonstrates that RSV prevents cell proliferation and induces cell death in a dose-dependent manner.
+Interestingly, 100μM RSV for 24h, abolishes both ER Ca2+ release as well as SOCE in DU-145 and PC-3 cells by decreasing STIM1expression.
 However, the expression pattern of TRPC1 and Orai1 was not affected upon RSV treatment, but, RSV treatment decreases the STIM1-TRPC1 interaction upon store depletion.
-Previous study has shown that alteration in the expression of SOCs, particularly Orai1, contributes to the increased resistance of PCa cells toward induction of apoptosis.
-Our data substantiate the recent study indicating that STIM1 may play an important role in the development of PCa and inhibition of its expression induces cell death in PC3 cells [43].
+Previous study has shown that alteration in the expression of SOC's, particularly Orai1, contribute to the increased resistance of prostate cancer cell towards induction of apoptosis.
+Our data substantiate the recent study indicating that STIM1 may play an important role in the development of prostate cancer and inhibition of its expression induces cell death in PC3 cells [43].
 A growing number of studies have also shown that blockade or knockdown of STIM1 or TRPC1 significantly inhibits the proliferation and migration of cancer cell [41,43].
 However, the underlying mechanisms seem to involve the reduction of SOCE upon STIM1 knockdown which suppress the carcinogenic cytosolic Ca2+ signaling in cancer cells.
-Our data are quite promising in which we found that RSV induces cell death by decreasing STIM1 expression and subsequent SOCE in androgen-independent DU145 and PC3 cells.
-Several pieces of our data also support the conclusion that RSV inhibits PCa cell proliferation by reducing SOCE.
+Our data is quite promising in which we found that RSV induces cell death by decreasing STIM1 expression and subsequent SOCE in androgen independent DU145 and PC3 cells.
+Several pieces of our data also support the conclusion that RSV inhibits prostate cancer cell proliferation by reducing SOCE.
 For example, RSV decreases the expression of STIM1 and dissociates the association of TRPC1-STIM1 and Orai1-STIM1 in DU145 and PC3 cells.
-Inhibition of SOCE by SKF-96365 decreases the survival and proliferation of DU145 and PC3 cells, whereas, restoration of SOCE via STIM1 overexpression attenuated the RSV-induced cell death.
+Inhibition of SOCE by SKF-96365 decreases the survival and proliferation of DU145 and PC3 cells whereas, restoration of SOCE via STIM1 overexpression attenuated the RSV induced cell death.
 Overall, these results suggested that STIM1 is a primary target of RSV for mediating its anti-carcinogenic activity.
-However, it should be noted that RSV also regulates several other mechanisms including ER stress and autophagy via STIM1 and SOCE-dependent manner.
+However, it should be noted that RSV also regulates several other mechanisms including ER stress and autophagy via STIM1 and SOCE dependent manner.